brentmcminn/Intro-for-Saturday-/README.md

 Brief Description about myself
 * Who are you?
 What is your background?

-I am BRent McMinn and I am from the woodlands texas.
+I am Brent McMinn and I am from the woodlands texas.
 ​
     * What are your career goals?
 ​TO work in portfolio management in a quant/fundamental workspace